settinger/pygear/README.md

 ## Dependencies

 Requires numpy and PIL.
-I could change it to only rely on PIL pretty easily, I should do that soon.
+Written in Python 2.7

 ## Operation